 Afterward, we walked through the small living quarters of the family who worked their lives away for a meager income while the owner of the house made a fortune.
 Just another reminder to be grateful for what we have today – and an interesting look into this area’s past.

 Our final museum was probably the one we should have done first, since it gave us the most information about the area we just toured.
 Oops!
-As we wandered through this large building, we were treated to art displays, a detailed run-down of the major industries of the area through the years, and even an example of what a working biscuit and chocolate factory would look like.
-They made learning easy (and encouraged quiet visitors) with a free audio guide.
+As we wandered through the large building of the Zaans Museum, we were treated to art displays, a detailed run-down of the major industries of the area through the years, and even an example of what a working biscuit and chocolate factory would look like.
+The Zaans Museum made learning easy (and encouraged quiet visitors) with a free audio guide.
 Plus, the upstairs window had some awesome views!

 After becoming very acquainted with Zaanse Schans and what it may have been like to live here in the 18th and 19th centuries, we took the scenic route to our next eagerly anticipated destination!
 This included a fun stop on a long land bridge to take in the vast views.

 In the summer, this also means swarms of tourists (on boats none-the-less).
 Luckily, we arrived in the off-season.
-And although that meant fewer daylight hours for our mini-road trip, it also meant more relaxing places to stroll all alone.
+And although that meant fewer daylight hours for day trip to Giethoorn, it also meant more relaxing places to stroll all alone.

 Since there were still a decent amount of people in boat rentals or tours, we decided to opt for exploring by foot.
 We could pretty much see as much as anyone on a boat, without having to worry quite as much about a distracted tourist running into us.